FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://www.codementor.io/blog/angularjs-interview-questions-sample-answers-du1081n7p

 [[↑] Back to top](#AngularJS)
 ### How AngularJS compilation is different from other JavaScript frameworks?
-(Expert)

 If you have worked on templates in other java script framework/library like backbone and jQuery, they process the template as a string and result as a string.
 You have to dumped this result string into the DOM where you wanted it with **innerHTML()**.